blenderbox/html-boilerplate/README.md

     <div class=”clear”>&nbsp;</div>

-BUTTONS / IMAGE ROLLOVERS / IMAGES WITH TEXT
+BUTTONS

-*    Use <button type="submit"></button> instead of input type="submit"
+Use the button tag because it can be more reliably styled in every browser

-For images with text like logos, follow the same principle to make the page more SEO Friendly.
+    <button type="submit"></button>

 IMAGES